lol768/XenForo-MCASSOC/README.md

 * Go to the Home -> Options page in the ACP.
 * Find the "Minecraft Association" settings page:
   * ![image](https://cdn.mediacru.sh/cx1LOGSM3xGV.png)
-* You will *need to generate* the shared secret.
-See the above section for information on how to do this.
+* You will *need to verify your domain to get the shared secret.
+See the above section ("New verification system") for information on how to do this.
 * The instance secret needs to be set to an even length hexadecimal string.
 This should be treated as a password.
+  * If you don't know what this means, you can generate an instance secret to use [here](http://jsbin.com/jadofehoqu/1/).
 * Save the settings.

 Now the addon's link will be available in the profile dropdown.
 You can use this link to ensure everything is working.